mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 ### Stage 5: Implement `gate_agent`

-The `gate_agent` is responsible for evaluating the student's response.
+The `gate_agent` is responsible for checking the student's response.

 The agent calls the prompt located at: